rrgweb/rrgweb.github.io/_pages/mb7usw.md

 classes: wide
 ---

-#### MB7USW 144MHz APRS Digipeater & i-Gate (RX Only) co-sited with GB3TD
+#### MB7UR 144MHz APRS Digipeater & i-Gate (RX Only) co-sited with GB3TD

-Orginally known as MB7UR, MB7USW was licensed on 22nd May 2019, as a APRS digirepeater, simular to MB7UR but also as a receive only i-gate, this required a NOV replacement and a new callsign was required.
+Now known as its original callsign MB7UR - MB7USW was licensed on 22nd May 2019, as a APRS digirepeater, similar to MB7UR but also as a receive only i-gate, this required a NOV replacement and the new callsign was required.

 TX Yaesu FT-8900 running 5 watts into 2 x 5/8 co-linear at 10ft AGL